Burbinox/developer-bible/Backend/Python/README.md

 Mutable objects are objects whose values can be changed after creation, while immutable objects are objects whose values cannot be changed after creation.
 - immutable objects: `int`, `float`, `str`, `tuple`, `frozenset`, `bytes`
-- mutable objects: `list`, `dict`, `set`, `bytearray` So when you edit a string or number, Python underneath creates a new variable.
+- mutable objects: `list`, `dict`, `set`, `bytearray`

+So when you edit a string or number, Python underneath creates a new variable.

+## Protected and Private method in class <a name="protected_and_private_method_in_class"></a>
+- Protected (starts with one underscore) methods should be used only within a class or its subclasses.
+Not by the instance of a class/subclass.
+But using it won't throw an error.
+- Private (starts with two underscores) methods can be used only within a class.
+Trying to use it by the instance of a class or in the subclass will throw an error